 Mutexes:

-- Mutexes are designed for synchronization, which can be more efficient than using channels for simple synchronization tasks.
+- Advantages:- Mutexes are designed for synchronization, which can be more efficient than using channels for simple synchronization tasks.

 - Mutexes can be used to protect shared resources from concurrent access, which can be important for ensuring data consistency.